rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

 1. From the **Global** view, choose **Apps** in the navigation bar.

-2. Choose the multi-cluster application you want to delete and click the **Vertical Ellipsis (...) > Delete**.
+2. Choose the multi-cluster application you want to delete and click the **&#8942; > Delete**.
 When deleting the multi-cluster application, all applications and namespaces are deleted in all of the target projects.

    > **Note:** The applications in the target projects, that are created for a multi-cluster application, cannot be deleted individually.
 The applications can only be deleted when the multi-cluster application is deleted.